 A IATA-compliant dog crate is an airline-approved carrier specifically designed for air travel.
-Unlike regular dog crates, the International Air Transport Association imposes a set of feature that are required for pets to travel in both short and long-haul flights.
+Unlike regular dog crates, the International Air Transport Association imposes a set of features that are required for pets to travel in both short and long-haul flights.
 Such measures are taken to ensure the safety and comfort of the pets throughout the flight, while also making it easy for the airline crew to attend each traveling pet’s needs.

-Regardless of your dog’s size, from a small Pomeranian to a Giant Schnauzer, airlines around the world will require your crate to follow some clear guidelines so the airline staff can monitor and care for your dog throughout the flight, whether it is a 2-hour domestic trip, or a 12-hour transcontinental journey.
-Commercial airlines approve IATA dog crates only to ensure the maximum safety of your four-legged passengers while travelling.
+Regardless of your dog’s size, from a small Pomeranian to a Giant Schnauzer, airlines around the world will require your crate to follow some clear guidelines so the airline staff can monitor and care for your dog throughout the flight, whether it is a 2-hour domestic trip or a 12-hour transcontinental journey.
+Commercial airlines approve IATA dog crates only to ensure the maximum safety of your four-legged passengers while traveling.

-Rules and guidelines enforced by IATA over traveling pets and air travel crates force manufacturers into adding some features, and removing others.
+Rules and guidelines enforced by IATA over traveling pets and air travel crates force manufacturers into adding some features and removing others.
 Some airline companies also sell their own dog crates and carriers, but I highly recommend you to give your trust to an actual pet brand rather than an airline when it comes to buying high-quality air travel crates for dogs.

 What Is a IATA-Compliant Dog Crate?

-Airline-approved kennels for dogs are built to remain stable during takeoff and landing, to offer maximum ventilation, easy visibility for the stewards and stewardess, and so on.
-If you have already flown your dog, you know how stressful it is, and we keep thinking how bad the journey must be for our pets in the hold.
+Airline-approved kennels for dogs are built to remain stable during takeoff and landing, to offer maximum ventilation, an easy visibility for the stewards and stewardess, and so on.
+If you have already flown your dog, you know how stressful it is, and we keep thinking of how bad the journey must be for our pets in the hold.